Hepatitis B: Pathogenesis

 The life cycle of hepatitis B virus is complex.
 Hepatitis B is one of a few known pararetroviruses: non-retroviruses that still use reverse transcription in their replication process.
 The virus gains entry into the cell by binding to NTCP on the surface and being endocytosed.
 Because the virus multiplies via RNA made by a host enzyme, the viral genomic DNA has to be transferred to the cell nucleus by host proteins called chaperones.
-The partially double-stranded viral DNA is then made fully double stranded by a viral polymerase and transformed into covalently closed circular DNA (cccDNA).
+The partially double-stranded, circular viral DNA is then made fully double stranded by HBV DNA polymerase, transforming the genome into covalently closed circular DNA (cccDNA).
 This cccDNA serves as a template for transcription of four viral mRNAs by host RNA polymerase.
 The largest mRNA, (which is longer than the viral genome), is used to make the new copies of the genome and to make the capsid core protein and the viral DNA polymerase.
 These four viral transcripts undergo additional processing and go on to form progeny virions that are released from the cell or returned to the nucleus and re-cycled to produce even more copies.
 The long mRNA is then transported back to the cytoplasm where the virion P protein (the DNA polymerase) synthesizes DNA via its reverse transcriptase activity.
+In addition to its nuclear cccDNA reservoir, fragments of hepatitis B virus DNA can integrate into the host genome, particularly in cases of chronic infection, and this integration is implicated in the development of liver cancer.